Media Monitoring: The Ultimate Guide

 Among the three types of media monitoring solutions, this is the Cadillac.

-Read our client success stories to see how Media Intelligence Services can help an organization like yours.
+Read our client success stories to see how a curated media monitoring service can help an organization like yours.

 Scratching your head?
 Still trying to understand the difference between a self-service media monitoring tool and a full-service curated media monitoring solution?
 We’ve got an infographic for that:

-If you’ve been shopping around for a media monitoring tool or service, you’ve already heard of the two 800-pound gorillas in the industry.
-If you’ve been around for a while, you’ve probably spent your career hopping back and forth between the two—never being completely happy with either.
+If you’ve been shopping around for a media monitoring tool or service, you’ve already heard of the 800-pound gorillas in the industry.
+If you’ve been around for a while, you’ve probably spent your career hopping back and forth between the two – never being completely happy with either.

-It’s no secret that there are some big players in the space, but before you decide on the right option, be sure to read reviews on sites like G2—and compare the leading vendors.
+It’s no secret that there are some big players in the space, but before you decide on the right option, be sure to read reviews on sites like G2 Crowd – and compare the leading vendors.

-• Easy-to-use, intuitive tools.
-Ease of use makes the difference between a tool you’ll love, and one that’s a chore.
+- Easy-to-use, intuitive tools.
+It has to be easy to set up and use.
+Ease of use makes the difference between a tool you’ll love to use, and one that’s a chore.
 If you’re a PR professional this is a quality of life issue.

-• Quality support.
+- Quality support.
 If you need help, you want a vendor that is there for you.
-At Agility, we know how important that is.
-We have live chat on our platform—so we’re there to answer your questions, and make sure our tools are working exactly as they should.
+Plain and simple.
+At Agility PR Solutions, we know how important that is.
+That’s why we’ve added live chat to our platform – so we’re there to answer your questions, and make sure our tools are working exactly as they should so you never have to worry.

-• Sharing is caring.
-We make it simple to collect your coverage into virtual clipbooks that you can effortlessly share with colleagues or clients who need to be kept in the loop.
+- Sharing is caring.
+We make it simple to collect your coverage into virtual clipbooks that you can easily share with colleagues or clients who need to be kept in the loop.

-• Images are important.
-We use AI-powered image search in our media monitoring tool, so you can go beyond text-only results and understand even more about the context of your coverage.
+- Images are important.
+We’re the first and only company to include AI-powered image search in a media monitoring tool, so you can go beyond text-only results and understand even more about the context of your coverage.

-• Your story should be easy to tell.
+- You need some specific information included.
 We include details that make it easy to tell your story, such as share of voice and coverage over time.
-Best of all, it’s dead simple to paste these charts and tables into shareable reports.
+Best of all, it’s dead simple to paste these charts and tables into the reports you’re sharing with your colleagues, boss, board, etc.

-We may be bragging, but it’s only because we think you’re great and want to make a good impression.
+So maybe we’re bragging, but it’s only because we think you’re the best and want to make a good impression [blushing].

-Whether you’re just starting out, or looking to make a switch, the best media monitoring providers make sure you can jump right in without missing a beat.
+Whether you’re just starting out, or looking to make a switch, the good news is that the best media monitoring providers make sure you can jump right in without missing a beat.

 At least that’s our commitment to you…